 Virginia Martz 's phone number: (517) 355-1293

-Since 2000, Virginia Martz has served as the Blindness/Visual Impairments, Deaf/Hard of Hearing and Mobility Specialist for the Resource Center for Persons with Disabilities (RCPD).
+Since 2000, Virginia Martz has served as the Blindness/Visual Impairments, Deaf/Hard of Hearing, Mobility, and Speech/Language Specialist for the Resource Center for Persons with Disabilities (RCPD).
 She received her Bachelor of Arts degree from Michigan State University and her Master of Arts degree from the University of Phoenix.